Vinyl liner pools provide the best mix of durability, flexibility, and value given our climate and soil conditions.

 Most people want salt water pools for their lower operating cost, more precise chlorine control, and soft water feel.
 Fiberglass pool manufacturers don’t approve their pools for salt water applications because the salt causes the interior finish (gel coat) to take on a chalky hue in about five years.

 Vinyl liner pools have some flex- not something you notice with your naked eye, but enough to safely relieve variable soil stresses.
 Vinyl liner pools never crack.
 They don’t have the regular repair issues of gunite pools.
-Vinyl liner pools are fully compatible with salt water, unlike fiberglass pools.
+Vinyl liner pools are fully compatible with salt water, unlike fiberglass pools whose gelcoat finishes chalk-up after five years exposure to salt water.

 Flexibility

 Gunite pools are fully customizable.
-If it’s important to have a pool shaped like a guitar with a grotto in the middle, you have to build a gunite pool.
+If it’s important to have a guitar-shaped pool or an infinity edge, gunite is for you.
 Otherwise vinyl liner pools have the design flexibility to meet your needs.

-Fiberglass pools’ size and shape are limited by what fits on a trailer over public roads.
-Their design is also limited by the factory’s set of production molds.
-If you want a pool with a 30’-long deep end at 5’ depth, that’s likely impossible with fiberglass, but a cinch for vinyl liner.
-Further, fiberglass pools need to be placed complete to the pool site with a crane.
-If you have trees between the road and pool site, you may have to cut down trees to get the pool in place.
+Fiberglass pools’ size and shape are limited by what fits on a trailer over public roads- which is why 15’ x 39’ are their max waterline dimensions.
+Their design is also limited by the factory’s limited set of production molds- if you want a pool with a unique deep end, custom stairs, or stairs on a long wall, it’s not possible with fiberglass, but is with vinyl liner construction.
+Fiberglass pools are placed complete to the excavation with a crane.
+If you have trees between the road and excavation, you may have to cut them, lift the pool over your house, or use your neighbors yard to set the pool in place.
+Lastly, fiberglass pools are rarely more than 6’ in depth.
+If you want to be able to dive head-first in your pool, even without a diving board, fiberglass likely isn’t a good choice.

 Vinyl liner pools can be made in any dimension with any bottom design and stair configuration.
 Vinyl liner pools are assembled on-site from smaller precision-made parts, so trees, structures, and other obstacles can remain in-place.